Zaki-1052/Yeast_MSA/results/osh_analysis/OSH_Results.md

 - **Objective**: Map all OSH family genes in the reference genome
 - **Methods**: Systematic search for OSH family genes (OSH1-OSH7) in the W303 reference genome
-- **Results**: Identified 8 OSH gene annotations in the reference genome
+- **Results**: Identified 8 OSH gene annotations in the reference genome (with some genes present on multiple scaffolds)
 - **Output**: `osh_gene_summary.tsv` containing gene details and chromosomal locations

 ### 2. OSH Variant Analysis (`osh_variants.py`)